psychopy/psychopy/docs/source/api/iohub.rst

 .. note::

     This documentation is in very early stages of being written.
-Many sections regarding device usage details are simply placeholders.
 Comments and contributions are welcome.

 Using psychopy.iohub: